 Social Media Pages

-Nowadays social media is used more than just for keeping in touch with family and friends.
-Shops and dealerships are using social media to interact with customers, and now to get the word out about open positions.
-Social media is becoming second nature and a trusted source for most millennials and zoomers to go to find employment.
-According to an international buyer behavior company, 73% of job seekers under the age of 34 found their last place of employment on social media.
+Social media is a trusted source for millennials and zoomers to find employment.
+According to Aberdeen Group, 73% of job seekers under the age of 34 found their last place of employment on social media.

-Social media sites that shops should be posting their technician job openings on, include:
+Social media sites that shops should post their technician job openings on include:

 Employee Shares on Social Media

-For example, according to the employee advocacy calculator, if you publish a post through your shop’s social media pages and your shop has 1,000 followers on Facebook, LinkedIn and Twitter, your post could reach 3,000 people.
-But, if you have your 10 employees share that same post, it would expand the reach of the post to 9,000+.
+According to Hootsuite’s employee advocacy calculator, if you publish a post through your shop’s social media pages and your shop has 1,000 followers on Facebook, LinkedIn, and Twitter, your post could reach 3,000 people.
+But, if you have 10 employees share that same post, it would expand the reach to 9,000+.

 Employee Referral Program